zevv/npeg/README.md

 ### Atoms

+Atoms are the basic building blocks for a grammer, describing the parts of the subject that should be matched.

 - Integer literal: `0` / `1` / `n`

   The int literal atom `N` matches exactly n number of bytes. `0` always matches,